WordPress Plugin: User Switching

 Download

-This plugin requires WordPress version 2.7 or later, or WPMU version 2.7 or later.
+This plugin requires WordPress version 3.1 or later.

 Any comments, questions, queries, suggestions, complaints, etc, please leave a comment!